w3c/wai-presentations2all/index.md

 -  **speak** well or at all, or
 -  **understand** information presented in some ways well or at all.

-Organizers and speakers should do things like: ensure the facility is accessible, speak clearly into the microphone, describe pertinent visuals, and other considerations listed on this page.
+Organizers and speakers should do things like:
+-  ensure the facility is accessible
+-  speak clearly into the microphone
+-  describe pertinent visuals
+-  and other considerations listed on this page

 **Respect participant's needs** and be open for other accessibility issues.
 People might have accessibility needs that you didn't think of.
 For example: Someone might need to take breaks at set times for insulin injections.
 Someone with Tourette syndrome might randomly shout out during a session.
 Someone with a physical disability who cannot take notes might need to record the session.